AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 The Agora Hackathon kicks off on Monday, October 6 at 6 PM Pacific Time and runs until Thursday, October 9 at 3 PM Pacific Time.
 No submissions will be accepted after 3 PM on Thursday.

+Teams are allowed to be 1-4 members.

+Teams must be registered here: https://blippardev.typeform.com/to/vn74Lq8B

 This repository serves as the central hub for hackathon submissions and resources.

 ## **Theme: Beyond Voice—Agents That Do More**